pouchdb/pouchdb/docs/_posts/2015-02-03-fix-up-look-sharp.md

 ### PouchDB-Inspector

-[Martin de Vries](https://twitter.com/commandoline) has taken the awesome work done by the CouchDB Fauxton team and wrapped Fauxton up in Firefox and Chrome plugins so you can inspect your local data in each browser.
+[Marten de Vries](https://twitter.com/commandoline) has taken the awesome work done by the CouchDB Fauxton team and wrapped Fauxton up in Firefox and Chrome plugins so you can inspect your local data in each browser.

  * [Install as Firefox Addon](https://addons.mozilla.org/firefox/addon/pouchdb-inspector/) - [Github](https://github.com/marten-de-vries/pouchdb-fauxton-firefox-addon)
  * [Install from Chrome Web Store](https://chrome.google.com/webstore/detail/pouchdb-inspector/hbhhpaojmpfimakffndmpmpndcmonkfa) - [Github](https://github.com/marten-de-vries/pouchdb-fauxton-chrome-extension)